NiLuJe/kfmon/README.md

   * If you delete one of the files being watched, don't forget to delete the matching config file, and then to reboot your device!
 * Due to the exact timing at which Nickel parses books, for a completely new file, the first action might only be triggered the first time the book is *closed*, instead of opened (i.e., the moment the "Last Book Opened" tile is generated and shown on the Homescreen).
   * Good news: If your FW version is recent enough to feature the new Homescreen, there's a good chance things will work in a more logical fashion ;).
-* KFMon only expects to watch for files in the internal storage of the device (be than onboard or the rootfs).
+* KFMon only expects to watch for files in the internal storage of the device (i.e., *onboard*).
 On devices with an external sdcard, watching for files on that external storage is unsupported (it may work, but the code makes a number of assumptions which may not hold true in that case, which could lead to undefined behavior).

 * Proper interaction with KOReader in general requires a recent version of KOReader (i.e., > 2015.11-1667).
   * A far as for successfully restarting nickel on exit is concerned, I'd also recommend a current FW version (last tested on FW 4.7.x).
 * When either KOReader or Plato is launched *through KFMon*, __nothing__ will be allowed to spawn while that document reader is still running.
 This is to prevent spurious events that may be triggered by their file manager.
-  * This heuristic relies on them being installed in a sensible location, and launched via their default script (i.e., ```koreader/koreader.sh``` and ```plato/plato.sh```).

 * PSA about the proper syntax expected in an INI file: while the ```;``` character indeed marks the beginning of an inline comment, it must be preceded by some kind of whitespace to actually register as a comment.
 Otherwise, it's assumed to be part of the value.
   * Meaning ```key=value;``` will probably not work as you might expect (it'll parse as ```key``` set to ```value;``` and not ```value```).
 * On a related note, a line cannot exceed 200 bytes.
-If the log reports a parsing error on a seemingly benign line, but one which happens to feature an humonguous amount of inline comments, that may very well be the reason ;).
+If the log reports a parsing error on a seemingly benign line, but one which happens to feature a humonguous amount of inline comments, that may very well be the reason ;).
 * If the log reports a parsing error at (or near, depending on commented lines) the top of the config file, check that you haven't forgotten the ```[watch]``` section name ;).

 * Right now, KFMon supports a maximum of [16](/kfmon.h#L127) file watches.
 Ping me if that's not enough for you ;).